 The product is laid under the sensor and the measurements are commenced via the touch screen.
 The result is available after about only four seconds.
-The compact table top analyser shows the measured residual oxygen content to an accuracy of 0.1 per cent absolute.
+The compact table top analyzer shows the measured residual oxygen content to an accuracy of 0.1 per cent absolute.

 Oxybeam measures precisely how much laser light is absorbed in the packaging and so determines the oxygen content.
 In contrast to other light-based systems, the Witt device requires no separate reflecting surface that has to be glued inside the package or printed on the inside of the film – a real cost benefit.
 Head of Marketing Alexander Kampschulte is convinced that “the system represents a real advance in the final inspection of products packed under a protective atmosphere”.